Homeowner Fall Maintenance – why, when, and how to clean gutters

 • Add gutter screens if desired to keep gutters clear of large debris.
 This makes the next cleaning easier and helps prevent nesting and damaging clogs.

 Maintaining your home helps prevent costly damage and repairs down the road.
-And proper maintenance and cleaning of your home’s gutters can save you thousands of dollars for roof, foundation or wall repairs.
+Proper maintenance and cleaning of your home’s gutters can save you thousands of dollars in roof, foundation, or wall repairs.

-Whether you decide to tackle yourself or get help from an expert, getting this fall maintenance task checked off your list can save you money and keep your home looking great.
-And, remember that keeping you gutters clean is just one of the many items to maintence when winterizing your home.
+Whether you tackle it yourself or get expert help, completing this fall maintenance task can save you money and keep your home looking great.
+And remember that keeping your gutters clean is just one of the many items to maintain when winterizing your home.
 A little effort now can save you money in the long run!

 Leave a Reply